More Information than You Require About Craft License Keys

 License keys are 250 randomly-generated characters.
 Craft saves its license key in craft/config/license.key, and refers to that file each time it makes a request to the web service.

-With the license key in place, Craft is now considered licensed, even though it’s still running Personal Edition.
+With the license key in place, Craft is now considered licensed, even though it’s still running Solo Edition.
 Which brings us to…

 Craft Editions #

-Your Craft license doesn’t change when you upgrade to Client or Pro Edition.
+Your Craft license doesn’t change when you upgrade to the Pro Edition.
 It just becomes associated with the new edition.

 Wherever your license.key file goes, your Craft edition will follow.
 If you upgrade a Craft install on a development environment, and want your staging and production environments to be upgraded as well, just make sure they’re using the same license key.